bobbyrward/flam3/README.txt

 earlyclip       0               enables the early clipping of rgb values for better antialiasing and resizing
-                                defaults to 0 for backwards compatibility
+                                defaults to 0 for backwards compatibility flam27          0               flam3 2.7 compatibility mode; ensures generated genomes can be used by flam3 2.7.18

 for example: